PilzDE/pilz_robots/prbt_hardware_support/README.md

 # Overview
-The prbt_hardware_support package contains files supporting the safety functions STO and SBC of the PRBT manipulator, which are needed for realizing a Stop 1.
-The Pilz hardware PNOZmulti and PSS4000 is supported using a Modbus connection.
+The prbt_hardware_support package contains files supporting the certification of a robot system including the PRBT manipulator according to DIN EN ISO 10218-1.
+As safety controllers the Pilz hardware PNOZmulti and PSS4000 are supported.
+A Modbus connection is used for the communication between ROS <-> safety controller.

 There is no need to call these launch files directly; they are included from `prbt_support/robot.launch`.